EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 $ python3 encoder.py -s 6681caff0f42526a0258cd2e3c055a74efb8543030578bfaaf75eaaf75e7ffe7
 ```

-Outputs assembly to aassc.asm, gives additional information on terminal.

 Note: Shellcode length must be a multiple of 4, nop padding can accomplish this.
 Shellcode must be in hex format.

 This script will not generate the instructions required to reserve stack space for the decoded shellcode.